 The need for a collective, collaborative and inclusive approach led to the development of World Coffee Research in 2012, which works with the in-country organisations to focus on specific problems their coffee industry faces – whether it be choosing the right variety of coffee to grow, or how to reduce the impact of plant disease.
-Ringtons have pledged to support this work by joining its Check Off program, which we’ll tell you more about in the coming weeks.
+Ringtons have pledged to support this work by joining its Check Off program.

 I have to say the hospitality on this trip was incredible – the people I met throughout my time in Brazil were warm and welcoming…and even better, I was treated to some delicious food… I still can’t stop thinking about the p֮ao de queijo (Brazilian cheese breads)!